Krassnig/CodeDraw/INTRODUCTION.md

 https://user-images.githubusercontent.com/24553082/153450896-51e4de7b-d741-4832-b850-c77adb96d01b.mp4

-## Events
+## Handling Events

-An event is something that occurs based on user input like the user pressing a button or moving the mouse.
+An event is something that occurs when a user interacts with your application like the user pressing a button or moving the mouse.
-There are 12 events in CodeDraw:
+There are 12 different events in CodeDraw:

- - MouseClickEvent
- - MouseMoveEvent
- - MouseDownEvent
- - MouseUpEvent
- - MouseEnterEvent
- - MouseLeaveEvent
- - MouseWheelEvent
- - KeyDownEvent
- - KeyUpEvent
- - KeyPressEvent
- - WindowMoveEvent
- - WindowCloseEvent
+- MouseClickEvent: Happens once when a mouse button is pressed down and quickly released again.
+- MouseMoveEvent: Happens continuously while the mouse is being moved.
+- MouseDownEvent: Happens exactly once when a mouse button is pressed down.
+- MouseUpEvent: Happens exactly once when a mouse button is released.
+- MouseEnterEvent: Happens when the mouse enters the canvas.
+- MouseLeaveEvent: Happens when the mouse leaves the canvas.
+- MouseWheelEvent: Happens each time the mouse wheel is turned.
+- KeyDownEvent: Happens exactly once when a key is pressed down.
+- KeyUpEvent: Happens exactly once when a key is released.
+- KeyPressEvent: Happens continuously while a key is being held down.
+- WindowMoveEvent: Happens every time the CodeDraw window is moved.
+- WindowCloseEvent: Happens exactly once when the user closes the window or `cd.close()` is called.

+The EventScanner lets you handle events in two ways.
+The first way is the more modern approach using a `foreach` and `enhanced switch statements`.
+The second way works with older Java versions, but it is easier to make mistakes.

 The easiest way to use events is to create an EventScanner.
 The EventScanner is very similar to Scanner in Java.